Doctoral Dissertation Submission Guide

-The following guide presents the necessary steps involved in a student's dissertation submission process as required by the Graduate School of Arts and Science (GSAS) Office of Academic and Student Affairs (OASA) and ProQuest/UMI.
-All doctoral candidates should check with their dissertation advisors and department administrators for further details about additional departmental requirements.
+The following guide presents the necessary steps involved in a doctoral candidate's dissertation submission as required by the Graduate School of Arts and Science.
+All candidates should check with their dissertation advisor and department administrator regarding additional departmental requirements.

 Individual candidates must complete the following:

-- The Ph.D. candidate must meet with his or her dissertation advisor to discuss research goals, timeframes and scheduling of an oral defense.
-Also during this time, if an outside reader is being considered as part of the dissertation committee, the Office of Academic and Student Affairs must give approval to the formal request to be made by the student’s department.
-For the Request for Approval of Dissertation Reader form, visit http://as.nyu.edu/object/aboutas.pp.forms or contact the Office of Academic and Student Affairs at 212.998.8060.
-Prior to scheduling the doctoral dissertation defense, three dissertation readers, one whom is the candidate's advisor, must approve the dissertation for defense.
+- The candidate must meet with his or her dissertation advisor to discuss research goals, timeframes, and scheduling of an oral defense.
+If an outside reader is being considered as part of the dissertation committee, the candidate's department must request approval by sending a completed and signed Dissertation Reader Approval Form to the GSAS Office of Academic and Student Affairs.
+Prior to scheduling the doctoral dissertation defense, three dissertation readers, one who is the candidate's advisor, must approve the dissertation for defense.

-The PhD Submission Packet consists of the following forms:
+The Preliminary Submission Packet consists of the following: